mattytrog/FUSEE_SUITE/README.md

 - More base modifications
 - Removed Bootlogo bitmap support for speed
 - Cleaned up Arduino code
+- Look in the About section for more information once flashed.

 ## Fusee_UF2 V7 Changes